Physetica phricias: Distribution

 This species endemic to New Zealand.
 It is widespread in the South Island.
 Hoare pointed out that although both Hudson and E. G. White stated that specimens had been collected in the central and southern North island, he could not find specimens in any collection to confirm this.

 Behaviour and biology

 The adult moths are on the wing from September to May with some specimens also collected in July.
 Adult moths are attracted to sugar and light.
 They have been trapped using Robinson light traps.
 They are a faster-flying species and remain active even during windy conditions.

 Habitat and host species

 The preferred habitat of P. phricias is scrubland.
 The host of the larvae of this species is Discaria toumatou.

 Conservation status

-P. phricias is currently not regarded as threatened.
+Physetica phricias is currently not regarded as threatened.